gerrick-mundt/C-Code-Projects/Learnings/Memory.md

 SP → 0x7FFFFFF0: [10][0][0][0]  ← a
      0x7FFFFFEC: [garbage]  ← b is "gone"
 ```
+### 3.3 The Heap - Perminant Storage
+-

 ## 4. Pointers
-- A pointer is just a variable that stores an address of another variable
+- A pointer is just a variable that stores a memory address of another variable
 - Pointers can be thought of like a note that tells the compiler to "look in mailbox #x"
 - Example:
 ```c